Skip to main content

 Auralizer - First person view

-Click the “Add sounds” button under Source 1
+Click the “Add sound” button under Source 1

 Auralizer - Add sounds